Wilf McGuinness

-Wilfred McGuinness (born 25 October 1937) is an English former football player and manager, who played for Manchester United and twice for England in his short playing career.
+Wilfred McGuinness (born 25 October 1937) is an English former football player and manager who played for Manchester United and twice for England in his short playing career.

 McGuinness succeeded Sir Matt Busby as manager of Manchester United in 1969.
 Following his tenure at the Manchester United bench, McGuinness had a four-year stay in Greece, leading Panachaiki through their first appearance in a European competition, the 1973–74 UEFA Cup.

 McGuinness' son Paul was Manchester United's U18 team manager and assistant director of their youth academy for 17- to 21-year-olds.

 Playing career

 As a player, McGuinness captained Manchester, Lancashire and England at schoolboy level, and signed for Manchester United in January 1953.
 He made his first team debut against Wolverhampton Wanderers on 8 October 1955, turning 18 later that month.
 Competition for places was fierce but he played in enough matches to qualify for a medal when United won the 1956–57 Football League.

-He was still a United player at the time of the Munich air disaster in 1958, but an injury had prevented him from playing so he was not on the plane that crashed.
+McGuinness was still a United player at the time of the Munich air disaster in 1958, but an injury had prevented him from playing so he was not on the plane that crashed.
 A broken leg in the 1959–60 season finished his playing career when he was only 22, and came just after he had been capped twice at senior level by the England team.